 ...so you're in a good mood, living the spirit of the season and spreading love and good cheer.
 Pare back on your expectations and let go of the comparisons.
 Your kids don't want a magazine-spread holiday.
 They want you, in a good mood so your joy is infectious and you're emotionally generous when things go wrong (which they inevitably will).
 Prioritize getting sleep and taking care of yourself so you can give your child your best--not just what's left.

 No matter what they think, kids don't need the latest toy or the latest electronic gadget.
 Those are just strategies they think will help them feel good.
-But you know the secret of how to find that feeling for real and make it last: it has to come from love, meaning, contribution, creativity, or gratitude.
+But you know the secret of how to find that feeling for real and make it last: it has to come from love, contribution, creativity, meaning, or gratitude.

 Consider the memories your kids are shaping this December.
 When they look back, will they describe a parent who communicated the spirit of the season with laughter, warm embraces, gracious patience, joyful presence?